Advanced Hydrostatic Drivetrains

 EngineHydraulic Axial-Piston Motor

 Hydraulic motors for road vehicles must be very efficient, small, light, and their displacement adjustable to adapt to the driving conditions regarding speed and torque.
 The required high operating pressures can reliably obtained only with piston units.
 Axial-piston motor types provide, in comparison with radial-piston units, a wider range of adjustment, and higher rotational speed, and power density.
 Of those, bent-axis type axial-piston motors have currently a wider range of adjustment and speed and less mechanical losses, but are noticeably larger and heavier, more expensive, and have a shorter theoretical lifetime expectancy.
+The motor for the Ingocar is a 'Swashplate-Type' unit with a tilt angle of 32 degrees.

 Operating ranges, new and current hydraulic motors